 - 55 years old or more with a proven medical need for sheltered accommodation. - 60 years or more.

-Where there is a proven medical or social need for sheltered accommodation but the age criteria is not met, we will take a flexible approach in partnership with our funders to determine whether an applicant may be permitted.
+Where there is a proven medical or social need for sheltered accommodation but the age criteria is not met, we will take a flexible approach to determine whether an applicant may be permitted.

 Appeals